 - Practicals

 - Industrial visits

 - Engineering and Society coursework

 - Team Design Project

-- Characterisation or Modelling module
+- Introduction to Modelling of Materials or Advanced Characterisation module

 Supporting Lectures:

 Maths

 From Section 13.2: 'Tutorials form a very important component of teaching at Oxford.
 Each college makes provision for its own students.
 College Fellows and other academic staff carry out most of this teaching themselves, usually with pairs of students but sometimes in singles or groups of three.
 In the second year, tutorials are assigned to different areas of the syllabus at a rate of about 1 per 4 lectures, varied as thought appropriate by individual tutors.
 A typical term's lecture load of 60 hours would require 15 tutorials.'